 It’s never a good idea to purchase travel insurance or trip protection from your tour operator.
 You can get a more comprehensive policy, likely at a lower cost, when you buy directly from a travel insurance company.
 But if you do choose to buy through your tour operator, it’s imperative that you read the entire policy so you understand exactly what you’re buying.

-Travelers can use a site like InsureMyTrip to compare various travel insurance policies and even get a free quote. (*Consumer Rescue is an affiliate partner with InsureMyTrip and we may receive a small commission at no cost to you if you purchase insurance through that link.)
+Travelers can use a site like InsureMyTrip to compare various travel insurance policies and even get a free quote.

 Whatever travel insurance you choose to buy, remember that you have 10-14 days to read through the policy in its entirety before it becomes nonrefundable.
 Use that time to make absolutely certain you’ve purchased the coverage you want and need.